 Lots of Camping

 Despite being self-professed outdoors lovers, neither Ryan nor I really have all that much experience camping.
 Fortunately, we remedied that during our road trip around the Western U.S. last year!
-We camped in national parks, state parks, RV parks, random free and paid campgrounds, and on the side of the road on National Forest land.
+We camped around all three national parks in Montana and Wyoming (as well as several others), plus in some state parks, RV parks, random free and paid campgrounds, and on the side of the road on National Forest land.